nathan-andosen/vue-ts-webcomponent/README.md

 2. Can not set an img in the html and expect the src to change to base64.
 This only happens with images set in css.

-# Currently working on:

-* Create the web component that will contain:
-  * Events that are fired externally
-  * Font icons and an image
-  * Another vue component
-  * Use external css framework like material design??

-# Tasks / Functionality required

-* (DONE) Setup a nice dev workflow
-  * Uses grunt with livereload and starts an express server
-* (DONE) One JS file that contains all code (css, font icons, images and javascript)
-* (DONE) One build that outputs different formats.
-  * UMD build with all code (including vuejs frameowrk)
-  * UMD build without vuejs & vue-custom-element
-  * ES build to be used in apps that are using another module bundler
-* (DONE) Build as web component using vue-custom-element (so we have support for IE11)
-* (DONE) Scoped css
-* Give examples of how to use with external events and functions
-* Should be able to use other .vue components inside this component
-* Give examples of using this component in the following scenarios:
-  * Inside another VueJs application (using npm)
-  * Inside an Angular application
-  * Inside a static application with no js libraries (no npm)
-* Unit tests and e2e tests
-* (DONE) How to use an external library like material design

-# Size of component

-* __Initial size:__ 15kb min
-  * Bare bones, only displays simple text
-* __Full component:__ ??kb min
-  * Includes css framework (material design)
-  * Some font icons